 - Any person ordered not to possess firearms as a condition of probation or other court order

-- Any person with prior convictions for certain misdemeanor offenses listed in California Penal Code (PC) 29805
+- Any person with prior convictions or a record for certain misdemeanor offenses listed in California Penal Code (PC) 29805

 - Any person designated as a ward of the juvenile court due to a criminal offense listed in Welfare and Institutions (W&I) Code section 707(b), a criminal act described in PC section 1203.073(b), or any crime listed in Penal Code section 29805